-$^{^{12}}$ Data structure, relation, and invariant definitions, as well as algorithms and type class instances for field access.
+$^{12}$ Data structure, relation, and invariant definitions, as well as algorithms and type class instances for field access.

-13Lemmas for stability, precision, folding, containment, reachability, and discharge of type checking obligations.
+$^{13}$ Lemmas for stability, precision, folding, containment, reachability, and discharge of type checking obligations.

-14COQ includes the coqwc tool to count lines of specification and proof, but it interprets new Ltac definitions as specification and the body of a Program Definition as we use for our algorithms as part of a proof, making it unsuitable for our needs.
-We derived these numbers by removing all blank, comment-only, or import lines from the working COQ files, and partitioning the remaining lines.
+&lt;sup>14Coq includes the coqwc tool to count lines of specification and proof, but it interprets new Ltac definitions as specification and the body of a Program Definition as we use for our algorithms as part of a proof, making it unsuitable for our needs.
+We derived these numbers by removing all blank, comment-only, or import lines from the working Coq files and partitioning the remaining lines.

-Recall that a union-find data structure supports unioning sets and looking up set membership, represented by a representative element of the set.
-The structure is a forest of inverted trees (children point to parents), where each tree represents one set, and the root element represents the set.
-Lookup proceeds by following parent links to and returning the root.
-Unioning two elements' sets occurs by looking up the respective sets' roots, and if they are different, reparenting one (which previously had no parent) to the other.
+no parent) to the other.
 To improve asymptotic complexity, two optimizations are typically applied [Cormen et al. 2009].
-First, each node is equipped with a rank, which overapproximates the longest path length from a child to that node.
-Unions then reparent the lower-ranked root to the other, to avoid extending long child-to-root paths.
+First, each node is equipped with a rank, which over-approximates the longest path length from a child to that node.
+Unions then reparent the lower-ranked root to the other to avoid extending long child-to-root paths.
 Second, path compression updates the parent of each node traversed during lookup to be closer to the root of the set, amortizing the cost of earlier lookups with faster future lookups.

-Anderson and Woll use a fixed-size array with a cell for each element in the unionfind instance, where each cell points to a two-field record with the rank and parent index for that element.
-To simulate a 2CAS in the original paper, they make each record immutable, and perform CAS operations on the pointer-sized cells of the array.
+Anderson and Woll use a fixed-size array with a cell for each element in the union-find instance, where each cell points to a two-field record with the rank and parent index for that element.
+To simulate a 2CAS in the original article, they make each record immutable and perform CAS operations on the pointer-sized cells of the array.
 A root is represented by an element that is its own parent.
-The key invariants are: (1) each node has a rank no greater than its parent, (2) when a cell and its parent have equal ranks, the child has the lesser index in the array, and (3) all parent chains terminate.
+The key invariants are (1) each node has a rank no greater than its parent, (2) when a cell and its parent have equal ranks, the child has the lesser index in the array, and (3) all parent chains terminate.

-We used concurrent RGREFs to verify that the key invariants hold.
+We used concurrent RGREFS to verify that the key invariants hold.
 To our knowledge, this is the first machine-checked proof of invariants for this algorithm.
-This verification is a contribution by itself, but also demonstrates the generality of relyguarantee references and their natural applicability to concurrent data structures: we were unaware of this algorithm when designing concurrent RGREFs, but found expressing the union-find structure in our system to be quite natural.
+This verification is a contribution by itself but also demonstrates the generality of rely-guarantee references and their natural applicability to concurrent data structures: We were unaware of this algorithm when designing concurrent RGREFS but found expressing the union-find structure in our system to be quite natural.

-We briefly outline the verification, and present verification of path compression in more detail.
+We briefly outline the verification and present verification of path compression in more detail.
 Our proofs are available with our DSL implementation (Section 5.1).

-The key invariants 1-3 are embodied in the refinement on the reference to the array, φ in Figure 9.
-The rely/guarantee δ (for change) relation permit reparenting a root to a node with a greater rank (or equal rank and greater index) for unions, increases to root ranks (used occasionally in union), and the reparenting required for path compression (which has subtleties detailed below).
-The refinement φ is stable with respect to the relation δ , and each heap modification in the implementation respects the relation's restrictions.
-Proving the guarantee is respected in each case relies on the same principles used for the Treiber stack (Section 3.2.2): refining references based on observations, and combining CAS operations with weakening strongly-refined references (e.g., those exactly describing the contents of an immutable cell).
+The key invariants 1-3 are embodied in the refinement on the reference to the array, $\phi$ in Figure 9.
+The rely/guarantee $\delta$ (for change) relation permit reparenting a root to a node with a greater rank (or equal rank and greater index) for unions, increases to root ranks (used occasionally in union), and the reparenting required for path compression (which has subtleties detailed below).
+The refinement $\phi$ is stable with respect to the relation $\delta$ , and each heap modification in the implementation respects the relation's restrictions.
+Proving the guarantee is respected in each case relies on the same principles used for the Treiber stack (Section 3.2.2): refining references based on observations and combining CAS operations with weakening strongly refined references (e.g., those exactly describing the contents of an immutable cell).
 So the same basic principles used to verify the relatively simple Treiber stack scale up to a substantially more complex structure.